 Using media queries and CSS rules, a responsive website design adapts to a visitor's browser size and resolution, automatically rescaling page layouts to accommodate.
 A responsive design can also adjust the actual content that's displayed - so page elements like contact info or directions render more prominently for non-desktop visitors.
+Since mobile-friendly sites adapt to any mobile screen (smartphone, tablet, etc.), prospects will actually be able to see it and use it should they find you via their mobile device.

-If your site is one of the 18% that isn't mobile ready, it's time to step into the future.
+If your site is one of the 44% that aren't mobile ready, it's time to step into the future.
 Websites that aren't mobile-friendly have much higher bounce rates.
-Suppose your site doesn't work well or load quickly on a smartphone internet browser.
-In that case, the prospect is simply going to leave the page and choose another search result, further signaling to Google and other search engines that your site lacks quality - and of course, you lose the chance to convert a lead.
+If your site doesn't work well or load quickly on a smartphone internet browser, the prospect is simply going to leave the page and choose another search result, further signaling to Google and other search engines that your site lacks quality - and of course, you lose the chance to convert a lead.

-Websites that AREN'T mobile-friendly have much higher bounce rates
+Websites that aren't mobile-friendly have much higher bounce rates.